GCuser99/tbXLLerator/README.md

 ## Memory Management

-### Dynamic / xlbitDLLFree with xlAutoFree12
+### AllocResultToCaller with xlAutoFree12
-Each call allocates an independent heap XLOPER12.
-Excel calls `xlAutoFree12` when done.
+Each call allocates an independent heap XLOPER12 (AllocResultToCaller).
+Excel calls `xlAutoFree12` to free memory when done.
 Register with `ThreadSafe = True` to enable concurrent recalculation.
 ```vba
 [DllExport]
 Public Function TBXLL_Example(ByRef pN As XLOPER12) As LongPtr